Air Traffic Management

 Single European Sky

 European Air Traffic Management inefficiency is costing EUR 5 billion extra a year to airlines and passengers.
 The failure to make significant progress on the Single European Sky is causing wider damage to the European economy through delays.
-Something needs to be done.
+To stay updated on what is being done in the field follow our European Airspace Modernization blog.

 IATA, with the